HAS-Tools-Fall2021/homework-Whrligig/Forecast_Submissions/Week15/Boyd_HW15.md

 ## Connal Boyd
 ## 12/06/21

+### Grade
+3/3: Great job I'm glad you got it working!
+Also a good question on interactive nodes.
+We'll talk more about this tomorrow.

 **1.)
 What resources did you request on Puma?
 How long did you wait in the queue for your job to run and how long did it take to run?**

 As far as I know, my script did not need any resources other than one node to run the script.
 I only had to wait about 7 minutes all in all for the script to complete its run.